Does this ADHD chaos sound like you?

 ADHD Therapy

-In therapy, we’ll identify the patterns that keep tripping you up—like procrastination, perfectionism, self-criticism, or chronic overwhelm—and develop strategies that actually fit your lifestyle.
+In therapy, we’ll identify the patterns that keep tripping you up—like procrastination, perfectionism, self-criticism, or chronic overwhelm that results in numbing out—and develop strategies that actually fit your lifestyle.
 Research shows that therapy and coaching can make a significant difference in outcomes for adults and teens with ADHD—improving emotional regulation, relationships, and executive functioning.

-Therapy offers both practical tools and emotional healing—because healing ADHD isn’t just about learning time management; it’s also about healing years of shame, frustration, and feeling like you should “just try harder.”
+Therapy offers both practical tools and emotional healing—because healing ADHD isn’t just about learning time management skills; it’s also about healing years of shame, frustration, and feeling like you should “just try harder.”

 Mindfulness for ADHD